brain-score/vision/docs/source/modules/tutorial.rst

    I would reach out to Martin, Chris, or Jim directly, via the lab website as stated above.

-6. **Is there any reward for reaching the top overall brain-score?
+6. **Is there any reward for reaching the top overall Brain-Ccore?
 Or even a top score on the individual benchmarks?**

    We hope to set up a dedicated competition in the near future, but we